User-LLM: Efficient LLM Contextualization with User Embeddings: Experiments

-\textbf{Soft Prompt v.s.
-Cross Attention} We evaluate the performance of an alternative encoder-LLM integration strategy, \softprompt~\cite{lester-etal-2021-power}, within \userllm framework, in which we prepend user embeddings as soft prompt tokens to the language model and meanwhile also learn an additional task prompt.
+We compare the performance of \userllm with an alternative encoder-LLM integration strategy, \softprompt~\cite{lester-etal-2021-power}.
 We set the task prompt's length to $10$ and utilized a pretrained Autoregressive encoder in our experiment.
 As shown in the last column of Table~\ref{tab:pretrain-xatten-sp}, the cross-attention-based approach generally outperforms the soft-prompt approach.
 This advantage is particularly significant in the two review generation tasks, suggesting that the \crossattention mechanism enables LLMs to better extract and utilize the rich user information encoded within user embeddings.
 This highlights the value of cross-attention for tasks demanding a nuanced understanding of human intent.

-\textbf{Different Encoders} We experiment with an alternative Transformer-based encoder, Dual Encoder (which serves as a baseline in this work), within the \userllm framework.
-This architecture features two separate user and label towers to generate embeddings.
-The similarity between user and label embeddings is used for loss computation via a softmax layer during pretraining.
-We only the use user tower when integrating with LLMs. \userllm with Dual Encoder performed worse than with AR encoder (Table~\ref{tab:pretrain-xatten-sp}).
-One reason is that Dual Encoder only outputs a single embedding for each user, providing less context to LLM compared to the AR encoder.
-Additionally, while Autoregressive Transformer benefits from loss calculation across all input tokens, Dual Encoder relies on a single label per input sequence.
-This limitation becomes more pronounced on sparse datasets like Amazon Review, leading to a larger performance gap.